usnistgov/FIPS201/_FIPS201/authentication.md

 [^cacpath]: The policy OID for the card authentication certificate is `id-fpki-common-cardAuth`.

-#### 6.2.3.3 Authentication Using Secure Messaging Key Establishment Keys (SM-Auth) {#s-6-2-3-3}
+#### 6.2.3.3 Authentication Using Secure Messaging Key (SM-Auth) {#s-6-2-3-3}

-The PIV Card MAY include an asymmetric private key and corresponding certificate to establish symmetric keys for use with secure messaging.
-The same asymmetric keys, corresponding certificate and  key establishment protocol can also be used for authentication since the PIV Card is authenticated in the process of establishing secure messaging.
+The PIV Card MAY include a secure messaging key and corresponding CVC to establish symmetric keys for use with secure messaging.
+The same key, CVC and key establishment protocol can also be used for authentication since the PIV Card is authenticated in the process of establishing secure messaging.
 Details of the SM-Auth authentication mechanism is specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).